-- 2.6.1 You must respect the confidentiality of the information to which you have access at work.
-This includes respecting the interests of your colleagues and of the general public who you serve.
+- 2.6.1 You must respect the confidentiality of the information to which you have access at work and work within the bounds of Data Protection legislation.
+This includes respecting the interests of your colleagues, suppliers and partner organisations and of the general public who you serve.
 If you do not, you may lose your job. - 2.6.2 You must not use any information to which you have access at work for personal gain or pass it on to others who might use it in this way. - 2.6.3 You should not tell anyone outside the Council what goes on at Council meetings held in private or the contents of any confidential Council document. - 2.6.4 You must not give confidential information about our clients to anyone who does not need to know it, unless it is required to help the client or prevent serious harm to the client or others.
-If possible you should get the client's permission before giving information about them to others.
+If possible, you should get the client's permission before giving information about them to others.